Merchant Ivory (film): Synopsis

 The film documents the history of Merchant Ivory Productions, which produced films such as A Room with a View (1985), Howards End (1992), and The Remains of the Day (1993).

-It covers the partnership between Ismail Merchant, an Indian-born producer, and James Ivory, an American director, from their meeting in 1961 through their collaboration on over 40 films.
+Beginning with their very first meeting in 1961, Merchant Ivory covers the partnership between Ismail Merchant, an Indian-born producer, and James Ivory, an American director, through their collaboration on over 40 films.
 The documentary addresses their focus on literary adaptations and period dramas, as well as challenges like financial constraints and cultural differences.
-It includes interviews with actors such as Helena Bonham Carter, Emma Thompson, Anthony Hopkins, and Vanessa Redgrave, screenwriter Ruth Prawer Jhabvala, and other associates of Merchant Ivory Productions.
+It includes interviews with Ivory, as well as actors such as Helena Bonham Carter, Emma Thompson, Anthony Hopkins, and Vanessa Redgrave, screenwriter Ruth Prawer Jhabvala, and other associates of Merchant Ivory Productions.

 The film also explores the romantic and personal relationship between Merchant and Ivory, which was kept private for much of their lives, using archival footage and personal anecdotes to illustrate their dynamic and its influence on their work.

 Production

-Director Stephen Soucy began developing the documentary in 2019, after completing a 5-minute short animated film, Rich Atmosphere: The Music in Merchant Ivory Films, with James Ivory providing the narration for the project.
-He conducted interviews with surviving Merchant Ivory collaborators in locations including New York, London, Paris, and Mumbai, with James Ivory’s home in Claverack, New York, significantly featured.
+Director Stephen Soucy began developing the documentary in 2019, after completing a five-minute short animated film, Rich Atmosphere: The Music in Merchant Ivory Films, with James Ivory providing the narration for the project.

+He conducted interviews with surviving Merchant Ivory collaborators in locations including New York, London, Paris, and Mumbai, with Ivory’s home in Claverack, New York, significantly featured.
 Archival material was accessed from the James Ivory Collection at the University of Oregon, including behind-the-scenes footage, letters, and photographs.

 Release

 Merchant Ivory had its world premiere at DOC NYC in November 2023.
 It was featured with three screenings at the Palm Springs International Film Festival in January 2024, accompanied by a Merchant Ivory retrospective.
-The documentary was also screened at BFI Flare in March 2024, with a significant Merchant Ivory contingent present, including actor Helena Bonham Carter.
-It was distributed by Cohen Media Group for a limited theatrical release in North America on August 30 2024.
+The documentary was also screened at BFI Flare in London in March 2024, with a significant Merchant Ivory contingent present, including actor Helena Bonham Carter.

+It was distributed by Cohen Media Group for a limited theatrical release in North America on 30 August 2024.
 The film became available for streaming on platforms including MUBI, Amazon Prime Video, Apple TV+, and Curzon Home Cinema.
 A three-year contract with Turner Classic Movies facilitated significant opening coverage for the documentary.